TempSpas/succinct-for-colloquy/README.md

 exactly like me when I found the original.
 Steps to download:

 1. [Download this file](https://github.com/TempSpas/succinct-for-colloquy/archive/master.zip) and unzip it.
 2. Move all the contents of the folder except "Succinct.colloquyStyle" to the trash.
-These are just things like the screenshots I use, the Readme file, the changelog; you don't need them to use the style.
+(These are just things like the screenshots, the changelog, this file; you don't need them to use the style).
 3. Open an additional Finder window and, from the Finder's "Go" menu, select "Go to Folder..." .
 In the dialog pane that appears, enter:
      ```/Library/Application Support/Colloquy/Styles``` (If this fails, type ```/Library/Application Support``` and